earlejam/effective-java-notes/README.md

   - Objects with native peers
   - Remember super.finalize()
   - Finalizer Guardian with public nonfinal class
 - In sum, don't use either of these except as a safety net or to terminate noncritical native resources.
-Even then, beware indeterminancy and performance hits
+Even then, beware indeterminacy and performance hits

 #### 9. Always use try-with-resources in preference to try-finally when working with resources that must be closed